Crypto tax classification taxonomy

 transfer | non_taxable | Same-owner movement between wallets. |

-borrow / repay / collateral / stake / unstake | non_taxable | Debt and staking mechanics without a change in beneficial ownership. |
+borrow / repay / collateral_supply / collateral_withdraw / staking | non_taxable | Debt and staking mechanics without a change in beneficial ownership.
+These are the names carried on the wire; collateral, stake, and unstake are accepted input spellings, never emitted values. |

-lp_add / lp_remove grey area | disposal | House default treats add/remove as a disposition; the continuity-of-position alternative is exposed and configurable. |
+liquidity_add / liquidity_remove grey area | disposal | House default treats add/remove as a disposition; the continuity-of-position alternative is exposed and configurable.
+See how is a liquidity pool deposit taxed? |

-wrap / unwrap grey area | non_taxable | House default is a 1:1 non-taxable wrap; configurable if a firm treats it as a disposition. |
+wrap / unwrap grey area | non_taxable | House default is a 1:1 non-taxable wrap; configurable if a firm treats it as a disposition.
+See is wrapping ETH taxable? |

 Confidence and the review flag